angelochillemix/pmi-users-sync/README.txt

 ## Screenshots

-**TODO** when uploaded to Wordpress.org upload and set the screenshots
+//TODO #7 Set the screenshots when uploaded to Wordpress.org plugins repository

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets